-min_(1).png)

 Q3.
 Which field is best for future doctors?

-For future doctors, fields like telemedicine, geriatrics, and precision medicine are emerging as promising due to technological advancements and the aging population, making them excellent choices for long-term career growth.
+Due to technological advancements and the aging population, fields like telemedicine, geriatrics, and precision medicine are emerging as promising options for future doctors, making them excellent choices for long-term career growth.

 Q4.
 What medical career is the highest in demand?